Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Experimental Setup Details

+For the LightGBM model, we configure it with 32 leaves per tree and a total of 200 estimators.
+The maximum depth of each tree is limited to 8, and the learning rate is set to 0.05.
+Both L1 and L2 regularization coefficients are fixed at 0.1 to control model complexity.
+In line with a simple hold-out approach, the model is trained on the entire training dataset (2011/01/01--2020/12/31) for the predetermined number of boosting rounds, without using a separate validation set for early stopping.
+The fully trained model is then evaluated on the final test set.

-Similarly, the Multi-Layer Perceptron (MLP) models are trained with a consistent configuration.
+Similarly, we train the Multi-Layer Perceptron (MLP) models with a consistent configuration.
 The MLP architecture consists of three hidden layers with 256, 128, and 64 units, respectively.
-A dropout rate of 0.3 is applied after each hidden layer.
-We employ the Adam optimizer with a learning rate of 0.001 and a batch size of 1024.
-The Mean Squared Error (MSE) is used as the loss function.
-Early stopping is implemented with a patience of 5 epochs, monitoring the validation loss for improvement; training is halted if no new minimum is achieved within this window.
+A dropout rate of 0.3 is applied after each hidden layer to mitigate overfitting.
+We employ the Adam optimizer with a learning rate of 0.001 and a batch size of 1024, using Mean Squared Error (MSE) as the loss function.
+To prevent overfitting, early stopping with a patience of 5 epochs is implemented.
+For this purpose, we partition the data, designating the final year of the training period (2020/01/01--2020/12/31) as the validation set.
+The model is therefore trained on data from 2011 through 2019, with its performance on the validation set monitored to determine the stopping point.